-A Tenant Administrator can choose to hibernate an active workspace.
+A Tenant Administrator can choose to hibernate an active workspace (provided they are not also a user in the workspace).
 This can be done when a workspace is no longer in use but the data must be retained.
 It can also be used when a project is on hold and will be restarted again in the future.

 Hibernating a Workspace